nowsecure/auto-jenkins-plugin/README.md

 # NowSecure Auto Jenkins Plugin

+### Deprecation Notice

+This Extension has been deprecated.
+NowSecure strongly recommends migrating to the updated NowSecurec Jenkins Plugin which can be found in the [JenkinsCI Organization's GitHub](https://github.com/jenkinsci/nowsecure-ci-assessments-plugin).

+Migration to the new extension is straightforward:

+1. Install the new `NowSecure CI Assessments` plugin from the Jenkins Plugin Manager
+2. Review the parameters for the new extension taking care to evaluate the updated default values of parameters to ensure the meet your requirements.

+Take note of `analysis_type` which is a new parameter.
+This parameter allows you to run static only or full assessments.

+## Overview

 This plugin provides the ability to send Android or iOS applications to NowSecure Auto for Mobile Application Security Testing (aka MAST)

 Documentation for